blablacar/dgr/README.md

 │   │   └── 10.mkdir.sh
 │   ├── prestart-late               # Scripts to be run when starting ACI after confd templating │   │   └── 10.fetch.sh
-    └── build-setup                 # Scripts to be run directly on source host before building └── 10.prepare-rootfs.sh
+    ├── build-setup                 # Scripts to be run directly on source host before building │   └── 10.prepare-rootfs.sh
+    ├── build-early                 # Scripts to be run before building when entering build context │   └── 10.wget-some-files.sh
+    └── build-late                  # Scripts to be run after building when still in build context └── 10.change-some-installed.sh

 ```